How to calibrate your monitor for the best viewing experience possible

-Plenty of people stare at computer monitors all day — if you’re reading this, chances are you’re doing just that — but how many people take the time to calibrate their monitor?
-Proper monitor calibration will ensure that your colors and black levels are true, and will ensure that your monitor is producing the best results for editing and viewing images and videos.
+Plenty of people stare at computer monitors all day — if you’re reading this, chances are you’re doing just that.
+But how many people take the time to calibrate their computer monitor?
+Proper calibration will ensure that your colors and black levels are true, and will ensure that your monitor is producing the best results for editing and viewing images and videos.
 Plus, it’ll be easier on your eyes!
+Knowing how to calibrate your monitor is an increasingly important skill.

 You could take your monitor to a professional to have it done, but why not do it yourself and save the money?
 A quick at-home calibration is relatively quick, hassle-free, and will greatly improve image quality.

-Related: Want a 4K monitor?
-Here’s where you should spend your money
+And, manufacturers keep pumping out better displays all the time, with new technologies like 4K UHD resolution, high dynamic range (HDR), and curved monitors providing a veritable feast for the eyes — but only if they’re properly calibrated.

 Here’s our guide to calibrating your monitor to help make sure colors are represented accurately at all times.
 We can’t guarantee you will produce results as good as the pros, but even these basic calibration procedures will help outshine your monitor’s factory presets.